Morronrost/pluto60/README.md

 ![Layout Image](/layout.png)

+## Instructions

+1. Install PRK and place the keymap on the MCU
+2. Solder all the switches in place
+3. Clip the legs of the "Esc" and "1" switches that are under the MCU
+4. Solder the MCU

+# Custom keymap

-Instructions on how to make a custom keymap can be found on the PRK Firmware wiki.
+Instructions on how to make a custom keymap can be found on the [PRK Firmware wiki](https://github.com/picoruby/prk_firmware/wiki/).

 ## Credits
 - Engicoder & Gvalch'ca for the Hitek 725 footprints